droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 * If the players do not suspect his true identity, Rictavio "reveals" that he is a secret agent of the Keepers of the Feather, a secret society dedicated to resisting Strahd.
 (His true name, he claims, is classified, for fear that it may lead Strahd to pursue his loved ones.)
 * If the players do suspect his true identity, Rictavio "reveals" that he is Arthur Sedgwick, a  former student of Van Richten from a land beyond the Mists, who followed Dr. Van Richten to Barovia when he heard the vampire hunter had gone missing.

 These are lies.
-A DC 18 Wisdom (Insight) check indicates that Rictavio's eyes flicker upwards for a moment before he gives the Keepers' name or Arthur's.
+A DC 25 Perception check to Sense Motive indicates that Rictavio's eyes flicker upwards for a moment before he gives the Keepers' name or Arthur's.
 If further confronted, Rictavio denies any additional allegations.
 "Believe what you will," he concedes, shrugging.
 "What you think is no concern of mine."

 Rictavio declines to share further information for fear that Strahd's agents might steal it from them.

 If he fails to detect the players, Rictavio uses his *hat of disguise* to assume the form of a random Vallakian commoner, then slips out of the stable onto the street.
 He then proceeds to weave through the streets and alleys of Vallaki in a paranoid attempt to lose any followers.
-A player attempting to follow him must succeed on a DC 18 Wisdom (Perception) check or lose him in the crowd.
+A player attempting to follow him must succeed on a DC 25 Perception check or lose him in the crowd.

 > [!abstract]+ **Following Rictavio**
 > Once he departs the Blue Water Inn's stable, Rictavio proceeds to Arasek Stockyard, where he slips the parcel of food through the slats of the rear door of his wagon.
 He then provides Arabelle a brief update on the town's activities as she eats, kneeling before the wagon as described in [[Arc E - The Missing Vistana#E8b.
 Following Rictavio|Arc E - The Missing Vistana]].